denoland/fresh/docs/latest/concepts/server-configuration.md

 ### ignoreFilePattern

-By default Fresh ignores test files which are co-located next routes and islands.
-If you want, you can change the pattern Fresh uses ignore these files
+By default Fresh ignores test files that are co-located next to routes and islands.
+If you want, you can change the pattern that Fresh uses to ignore these files.

 ### basePath